 Strap on your skates (or rent some) and go all winter Olympics on your friends at one of the city’s many ice skating rinks!
-Some of the most magical places to go ice skating outdoors are the Natural History Museum, Hampton Court Palace, and Somerset House.
+Some of the most magical places to go ice skating outdoors are at Hampton Court Palace and Somerset House.

 If you’re not Tonya Harding, don’t think that means you have to miss ice skating, as these places are also beginner-friendly!

 If you haven’t tried ice skating before and fancy a go there are several ice skating rinks to choose from in London including the following:

 - Ice rink at Somerset House

 Buy some Christmas gifts (or shop the Boxing Day sales!)